tendermint/flutter/README.md

-# Flutter application for integrating with Cosmos-SDK
+# Flutter app for integrating with Cosmos SDK

 This is a sample application which is integrated to Cosmos-SDK for adding wallets through mnemonnics and sending tokens to different addresses.